 Ravaged by rebellions, religious and family feuds over the centuries eventually took their toll, and upon the orders of Louis XIII, this seemingly impregnable fortress was demolished.

-Full-scale replicas of various catapults, missile launchers, and other medieval engines of war are on display, with daily demonstrations given during the summer months.
+Full-scale replicas of various catapults, missile launchers, and other medieval engines of war are on display, with daily demonstrations given during the summer months in Europe.

-Witnessing seven-ton machines capable of hurtling 200 lb rocks over 200 yards is pretty damn impressive.
+Witnessing seven-ton machines capable of hurtling 200 lb rocks over 200 yards is pretty impressive.

 15. Château de Peyrepertuse (Peyrepertuse Castle)